IBC Bridged USDT (USDT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 IBC Bridged USDT Historical Price

-According to the latest data gathered on IBC Bridged USDT live price page, the current price of IBC Bridged USDT is 0.995666USD.
-The circulating supply of IBC Bridged USDT(USDT) is 3.06M USDT , giving it a market capitalization of $3.05M.
+According to the latest data gathered on IBC Bridged USDT live price page, the current price of IBC Bridged USDT is 1.002USD.
+The circulating supply of IBC Bridged USDT(USDT) is 3.06M USDT , giving it a market capitalization of $3.06M.

 How Does IBC Bridged USDT (USDT) Price Prediction Module Work?